 * - Anti European imperialism because it wanted to be the hegemon.

 Interesting analysis.
 I disagree with the Vietnam element though.
 I think without a Chinese victory, Ho Chi Min doesn't get seduced by communism (he was originally a democrat) and Vietnam follows Chiang's path more.

 "Never contributed anything at all, let alone anything of value to the main part of this site.
 Won’t be missed."

-I beg to differ with David respective to the North Korean footnote.
+I beg to differ with Forfarshire Conservative respective to the North Korean footnote.
 Its state form is that of a classical Chinese empire from the times before the Mongolian takeover under a different name.
 It does evoke their most basic political concepts within the political sphere in China, and this explains to me why they have stuck unconditionally to the state of North Korea up to now.
 On a side note this hypothesis does provide also a coherent explanation as to why, unlike Germany, Korea has not been reunified yet.